Meleagris gallopavo subsp.

 Prior to 1900 Wild Turkey was “abundant throughout the wooded portions of the state and even on the adjoining prairies as far west along the Platte and Republican Rivers as McCook and North Platte”; it was also common “in territorial days” along the Elkhorn, Big Blue and Little Blue Rivers, and on the Niobrara to Long Pine (Bruner et al 1904).
 Swenk (Notes Before 1925) stated that turkeys occurred in the Republican River Valley in the 1870s near Bloomington in Franklin Co and along Prairie Dog Creek near Orleans, Harlan Co.
 At the turn of the century it had become very rare and was limited to heavier woodlands in the Missouri River Valley (Bruner et al 1904) and finally disappeared “soon after the advent of white man” (Mathisen and Mathisen 1960).

-Re-establishment began in 1959 with releases of merriami from New Mexico near Crawford and Chadron, Dawes Co, in the Pine Ridge; birds from these populations were translocated to the lower Niobrara River Valley and other parts of the state beginning in 1961 (Scott Taylor, personal communication, Shickley 1968).
+Re-establishment began in 1959 with releases of merriami from New Mexico on the Pine Ridge near Crawford and Chadron, Dawes Co; birds from these populations were translocated to the lower Niobrara River Valley and other parts of the state beginning in 1961 (Scott Taylor, personal communication, Shickley 1968).
 The Pine Ridge population grew rapidly to at least 1000 birds by 1962 (Mathisen 1962).
 During the winters of 1960-61 and 1961-62 additional releases were made in Sheridan, Scotts Bluff, Morrill, Cherry, Blaine, Brown, and Keya Paha Cos, and further releases of merriami were made in many other localities from Knox Co westward (Mathisen 1962).
 Most of these releases were successful.

 Some early releases met with varied success because the birds were at least partially domesticated and of questionable ancestry not well-suited to Nebraska environmental conditions (Mathisen and Mathisen 1960).
 These birds were likely mixed stock of merriami and gallopavo, the latter the southern Mexico subspecies thought to be the source of domesticated turkeys (Scott Taylor, NGPC, personal communication).

-In eastern Nebraska turkeys were established in the Fontenelle Forest area, Sarpy Co, apparently as a result of a brood released on neighboring Gifford Farm in 1972, although some birds in the area may have come from various Iowa releases at about that time or even from Missouri birds moving northward (Cortelyou 1977).
+In eastern Nebraska turkeys were established in the 1970s in the Fontenelle Forest area, Sarpy Co, apparently as a result of a brood released on neighboring Gifford Farm in 1972, although some birds in the area may have come from various Iowa releases at about that time or even from Missouri birds moving northward (Cortelyou 1977).
+Turkeys are now common in the Missouri River Valley.

 - Breeding phenology:

 Rather late broods of dependent young were in Seward Co 12 Sep and Lancaster Co 21 Sep; both broods were about half-grown.
+“Hens with a juvenile” were in Washington Co 20 Sep 2018.
 A very late date was of a female with two 3-week-old poults in Sarpy Co 7 Nov 2006 (Mollhoff 2006).

 NGPC: Nebraska Game and Parks Commission